jurijsk/specific.li/index.md

 #### Control Rooms Freak-out

-_Where I lay down my learning and thought about the design for control room interfaces, Human-MAchine Interfaces (HMI), and Control & Instrumentation.
+_Where I lay down my learning and thought about the design for control room interfaces, Human-Machine Interfaces (HMI), and Control & Instrumentation.
 I focus on Nuclear Power Plants because nuclear is the source of beautiful energy._